Road to being a tennis pro

 Advanced players can generate their own power and therefore do not need the tennis racket to do that for them.
 Instead they need a model that gives them as much control as possible.

-Advanced models have the smallest head size beginning at 88 square inches and are often very heavy as well.
+Advanced tennis models have the smallest head size beginning at 88 square inches and are often very heavy as well.
 This makes them difficult to play with.
 There is a small sweet spot and if you do not hit the ball perfectly it will often result in a miss!If you do hit the sweet spot though, these rackets give you the maximum possible control.

 Overall these are very difficult to play with and are not well-suited for the average tennis player!
-So unless you are a really advanced player I recommend you stay away from these kinds of tennis rackets!
+So unless you are a really advanced tennis player I recommend you stay away from these kinds of tennis rackets!

 Rackets for Junior Tennis Players